garcia-patricia/php-shenanigans/README.md

 ### Things I would like to accomplish:

-*Using PDO and mysqli
+* Using PDO and mysqli
-*Pass ID/Project name through header
+* Have pagination (Before/Next/Current) on a page
-*Have pagination (Before/Next/Current) on a page
+* Pass ID/Project name through header